andrhans/passcrack/README.md

 **************************************************
 ```

-### Development ideas
+## Further Development

-- Crack multiple types of hashes specified by user input and later taken as an argument.
+- Crack multiple types of hashes specified by user input.
+Later to be taken as an argument(s).

 ```
 encoding=input("Encoding algorithm: ")